-FS 98.20 - Annual Hired-Equipment Refresher Training 0.5 unit
+FS 98.20 - Incident Safety Awareness for Hired Vendors 0.5 unit

-8 hours lecture (1 Day) (R)

-This course provides an annual review and update of regulations and guidelines for the safe operation of fire suppression equipment.
-This course requires an additional fee of \$2.00 to cover the costs of handouts and a pocket guide.
-Also required is a \$20.00 fee for State Fire Training Certification/Registration fee as mandated by Cal Fire.
+8.5 hours lecture (1 Day) (R) This course provides an annual review and update of regulations and guidelines for the safe operation of fire suppression equipment.
+A supplemental \$81.00 fee will be charged including a \$5.00 materials fee for Incident Response Pocket Guide and student handouts, and a \$76.00 State Fire Training FSTEP certification fee is due to Lassen Community College and will be collected at the time of registration.
 This course may be taken as legally mandated.